-Newly arrived EAL students are able to access an intensive full-time program or targeted support to help them in the initial stages of learning English.
+Newly arrived EAL students can access an intensive full-time program or targeted support to help them in the initial stages of learning English.
 EAL students are also supported to learn English in mainstream schools.

 For further information, refer to:

 – LMERC is a specialised library for teachers in the areas of EAL, Languages, Cross-curriculum priority areas, Aboriginal and Torres Strait Islander histories and cultures, Asia and Australia's engagement with Asia and the Intercultural capability.
 The library also has a wide range of culturally and linguistically diverse resources.
 LMERC staff can be contacted for advice about resources at LMERC and online.

 Supporting students seeking asylum

 Asylum Seekers are children or adults who have arrived in Australia and sought protection as a refugee, but whose claim for refugee status has not yet been assessed.

 Students seeking asylum are eligible to enrol in Victorian government primary and secondary schools and are not required to pay international student fees.
 Students become fee exempt from the day the humanitarian visa application is lodged.
 For detailed guidelines please see:

 Some families seeking asylum may experience financial hardship and may require additional support to participate in school activities.
 Families who are on bridging visas, temporary protection visas, are in community detention, or are seeking asylum may be eligible for the Camps, Sports and Excursions Fund (CSEF).
 For further information, see: